Mikael Egill Ellertsson

-Mikael Egill Ellertsson (born 11 March 2002) is an Icelandic professional footballer who plays for club Genoa and the Iceland national team.
+Mikael Egill Ellertsson (born 11 March 2002) is an Icelandic professional footballer who plays as a full-back, wing-back or central midfielder for club Genoa and the Iceland national team.

 Club career

-Mikael made his professional debut for SPAL on the 14 August 2021, replacing Moustapha Yabre during the 2–1 Coppa Italia loss against Benevento, just a few days after scoring a brace in the 5–0 friendly win against Adriese.
+Ellertsson made his professional debut for SPAL on the 14 August 2021, replacing Moustapha Yabre during the 2–1 Coppa Italia loss against Benevento, just a few days after scoring a brace in the 5–0 friendly win against Adriese.

-On 30 August 2021, Mikael signed a five-year contract for Spezia; on the same day he returned to SPAL on loan until 2022.
+On 30 August 2021, Ellertsson signed a five-year contract for Spezia; on the same day he returned to SPAL on loan until 2022.

-On 26 January 2023, Mikael joined Venezia in Serie B and signed a contract through the 2026–27 season.
+On 26 January 2023, Ellertsson joined Venezia in Serie B and signed a contract through the 2026–27 season.

-On 31 January 2025, Mikael signed with Genoa and was loaned back to Venezia for the remainder of the 2024–25 season.
+On 31 January 2025, Ellertsson signed with Genoa and was loaned back to Venezia for the remainder of the 2024–25 season.

 International career

-He was born in Iceland to an Icelandic father and an Icelandic mother of Indonesian descent.

-Having played for the country at youth level, he made his debut for the Iceland national team on 8 October 2021 in a World Cup qualifier against Armenia.
+Having played for the country at youth level, Ellertsson made his debut for the Iceland national team on 8 October 2021 in a World Cup qualifier against Armenia.

+Personal life

+Born in Iceland, Ellertsson is of Indonesian descent on his mother's side.